-is reasonably expected to significantly affect its liquidity, the fund would need to take this into account in classifying the liquidity of that investment.
+fund determines that the market depth for the investment is reasonably expected to significantly affect its liquidity, the fund would need to take this into account in classifying the liquidity of that investment.

 Liquidity Classification of Segregated/Pledged Assets.
 In an important change from the proposal, a fund can categorize an investment as highly liquid even if it is segregated or pledged to support an investment that is not categorized as highly liquid.
 Nonetheless, the Liquidity Rule requires that a fund must identify the percentage of the fund's highly liquid investments that it has segregated to cover, or pledged to satisfy margin requirements, in connection with derivatives transactions that the fund has classified in a bucket other than highly liquid (i.e., moderately liquid, less liquid, or illiquid).
-For purposes of calculating these percentages, a fund that has segregated or pledged highly liquid investments to cover derivatives transactions classified as moderately liquid, less liquid, or illiquid investments first should apply segregated or pledged assets that are highly liquid investments to cover these transactions, unless it has specifically identified segregated non-highly liquid investments as covering such derivatives transactions.
+For purposes of calculating these percentages, a fund that has segregated or pledged highly liquid investments and non-highly liquid investments to cover derivatives transactions classified as moderately liquid, less liquid, or illiquid investments should first apply segregated or pledged assets that are highly liquid investments to cover these transactions, unless it has specifically identified segregated non-highly liquid investments as covering such derivatives transactions.

 Use of ETFs to Manage Liquidity.
-Certain funds with investment strategies involving relatively less liquid portfolio securities, including micro-cap equity funds, high-yield bond funds and bank loan funds, may invest a portion of their assets in ETFs with strategies similar to the fund's investment strategy because they view ETF shares as having characteristics that enhance the liquidity of the fund's portfolio.
-In the Liquidity Release, the SEC raises a word of caution on over-reliance on this practice, suggesting that funds relying substantially on ETFs to manage liquidity risk may not be appropriate in certain market conditions.
+Certain funds with investment strategies involving relatively less liquid portfolio securities, including micro-cap equity funds, high-yield bond funds, and bank loan funds, may invest a portion of their assets in ETFs with strategies similar to the fund's investment strategy because they view ETF shares as having characteristics that enhance the liquidity of the fund's portfolio.
+In the Liquidity Release, the SEC raises a word of caution on overreliance on this practice, suggesting that funds relying substantially on ETFs to manage liquidity risk may not be appropriate in certain market conditions.
 The Liquidity Release highlights that, in times of declining market liquidity, an ETF may be impaired based on factors not directly related to the liquidity of the ETF's underlying securities.
-In light of this, the SEC "encourages" funds to assess the liquidity characteristics of an ETF's underlying securities, as well as the characteristics of the ETF shares themselves, in classifying the liquidity of ETF shares under the rule.
+In light of this, the SEC